The 2d-directed spanning forest converges to the Brownian web: Convergence to the Brownian web

 \subsubsection{Verification of condition $(ii)$}

 Let us prove that the diffusively scaled sequence $\{{\cal X}_n : n\geq 1\}$ satisfies condition $(ii)$, i.e. Criterion $(I_1)$ of Theorem \ref{thm:BwebConvergenceNoncrossing1}.
-The main ingredients on which $(I_1)$ is based have been stated in Section \ref{Sect:RenewalMarkov}.
-On the one hand, multiple paths of the DSF can be simultaneously broken down into independent pieces through renewals steps (Proposition \ref{prop:regen}).
-On the other hand, both time (or number of steps) and size of renewal block between two consecutive renewal steps admit sub-exponentially decaying tails (Propositions \ref{propo:GoodRegStepTail} and \ref{prop:IIDMaxSubExpTail}).
-Thenceforth, to get $(I_1)$, we follow the strategy of Ferrari et al \cite{FFW05}, also used in \cite{RSS15}.
+The main ingredients on which $(I_1)$ is based have been stated in Section \ref{sect:Renewal}.
+On one hand, single path of the DSF can be simultaneously broken down into independent pieces through renewals steps (Proposition \ref{prop:SinglePtRWalk}).
+On the other hand, for multiple paths, they behave independently as long as they explore disjoint regions and the size of renewal block between any two consecutive renewal steps admits sub-exponentially decaying tails (Proposition \ref{prop:IIDMaxSubExpTail}).
+Thenceforth, to get $(I_1)$, we follow the strategy of Ferrari et al \cite{FFW05}, which was also used in \cite{RSS15}.
 The proof here is very similar to that of \cite{RSS15} (see Section 5.1) but in a continuous setting.
-For this reason we only provide the main steps so that the reader may understand the method without refering to \cite{RSS15}.\\
+For this reason we only provide the main steps so that the reader may understand the method without referring to \cite{RSS15}.\\

 Let us first focus on a single path, $\pi^{\0}$ starting at the origin $\u_1^{(0)}=\0$.
 Let $\{\u^{(\ell)}_1 : \ell \geq 0\}$ be the sequence of renewal vertices allowing to break down $\pi^{\0}$ into independent pieces.
 Let us scale $\pi^{\0}$ into $\pi^{\0}_n$ as in (\ref{defi:ScaledPath}) with